 IMPORTERS & EXPORTERS

-You pay freight invoices from carriers, forwarders, terminals, and customs brokers.
-We audit every one before it is paid, reconcile charges against contracts and tariffs, and make sure passthroughs are captured.
-Your freight AP stays clean without adding headcount.
+You pay freight invoices from carriers, forwarders, terminals and customs brokers.
+ClearLane audits every one before it is paid.
+Charges get reconciled against contracts and tariffs, and passthroughs get captured rather than absorbed.
+An outsourced freight accounts payable desk, so your logistics spend stays clean without adding headcount.

 THE IMPORTER/EXPORTER BACK OFFICE